Tukaiz/vagrant_config/README.md

 you may have to do this a couple of times while dependencies etc get installed.

 `vagrant ssh` logs you into the VM.

+### Projects

+Each project varies wildly in its requirements - please keep each project in its own folder.